anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Gratitude is riches.
-Complaint is poverty.
+Quote: Happiness is as a butterfly which, when pursued, is always beyond our grasp, but which if you will sit down quietly, may alight upon you.

-By: Doris Day
+By: Nathaniel Hawthorne